 Leveraging resources and culling the expertise of its member institutions, the Big Ten Academic Alliance offers professional development opportunities that are highly relevant and effective.

 - Academic Leadership Program (ALP): One of the most successful Big Ten Academic Alliance leadership initiatives is the Academic Leadership Program (ALP).
 Established in 1989, this intensive professional development experience develops the leadership and managerial skills of faculty who have demonstrated exceptional ability and academic promise.
-Many of the programs nearly 1,000 Fellows have gone on to serve with distinction as college presidents, provosts, and deans.
-Click to learn more about ALP.
+Many of the programs nearly 1,000 scholars have gone on to serve with distinction as college presidents, provosts, and deans.
+Learn more about ALP and view the list of alumni.

 - Department Executive Officer Seminars (DEO): Each year approximately 50 department heads and chairs from Big Ten Academic Alliance universities come together for a unique leadership development seminar.
 Topics at this three-day event range from conflict resolution and time management to faculty development, performance reviews, and group problem solving.
-Click to learn more about DEO Seminars.
+Learn more about DEO Seminars and view the list of alumni.

 *The Big Ten Academic Alliance also has field and role specific programs.
 Please check https://www.btaa.org/ for additional information.